choyiny/cscc09.com/src/content/coursework/project-proposal.md

   - Your frontend must be a Single Page Application (SPA)

 - The application must use Express as the core backend API
-- The application's API is RESTful where appropriate
+- The application's core API must be a REST API where appropriate
+- The main database must be a PostgreSQL database
+  - You are allowed to use other databases for specific features, such as Redis for caching or MongoDB for NoSQL features.
 - ⚠️ The application must be deployed on a Virtual Machine using Docker and Docker Compose
   - You must commit all your deployment files to Github as well, including CI files for building images.
-- The application must be accessible to the general public without extra steps. i.e. A person does not need to talk to your team to access the full application.
+- The application must be accessible to the general public without extra steps. i.e. A person does not need to talk to your team to access the full application, such as requesting an email to be added to a development allowlist.
-- The application must interact with at least one third-party API.
-Beware of usage limits in the free tier as that may cause your app to not function properly.
 - The application must use OAuth 2.0 (an authorization mechanism) for any purpose.
+- The project must be of fair complexity, as determined by the instructor.

 <u>Projects will NOT receive a passing grade (i.e. adjusted to <=49) if the above requirements are not fulfilled.</u>

+## Security and Payment Requirement

+Users must be able to sign up to the application using OAuth 2.0 or your own custom login system.
+Before they can login, they must also "purchase" a monthly subscription to the application.
+Otherwise, when a user tries to login, they will be sent to the payment page.

+To standardize marking, you must use the [Stripe Checkout](https://docs.stripe.com/billing/quickstart) feature in sandbox mode.

+Your team will be marked based on the following criteria:

+- Security of login system
+- Security of payment system
+- Security of user data

+Consider the following questions:

+- If the user cancels a subscription and tries to login, what happens?
+- If the user fails to pay for a subscription, what happens?
+- If the user tries to login without a subscription, what happens?

+> Note that this feature will be partially automarked with a browser bot.

+<u>Projects will NOT receive a passing grade (i.e. adjusted to <=49) if the above requirements are not fulfilled.</u>

-# Additional Requirements
+## Additional Requirements

-You must also choose 2 out of 3 Additional Requirements to complete:
+You must also choose 1 out of 2 Additional Requirements to complete:

-- A piece of the application must interact with a webhook by an external service
 - A piece of the application is “real-time”, which means it can reflect other user changes without refreshing
-- A piece of the application has functionality that executes a long-running task (something that could take more than 10 seconds to complete)
+- A piece of the application uses task queues to process data asynchronously independent of HTTP requests

 <u>Projects will NOT receive a passing grade (i.e. adjusted to <=49) if the above requirements are not fulfilled.</u>